Bear Creek Nature Center

 Molly Hamant joined El Paso County in 2020 as the Bear Creek Nature Center Interpretive Program Coordinator.
 She holds a Bachelor of Science in Biology from Maryville College in Maryville, TN where she also completed an independent thesis project with Eastern Box Turtles.
 Molly joins the El Paso County team from the Cincinnati Zoo and Botanical Garden where she worked seasonally with their summer camp programs before completing a term of service with AmeriCorps in Public Programs.
 719-520-6972, firstname.lastname@example.org.

-Jessica Miller joined El Paso County in 2019 as the Fountain Creek Nature Center Interpretive Program Coordinator.
+Jessica Miller joined El Paso County in 2019 as the Fountain Creek Nature Center Interpretive Program Coordinator and stepped into the Nature Center Supervisor role in 2021.
 She earned her B.S. in Biology from Augusta University in Georgia and is a Certified Interpretive Guide though the National Association for Interpretation.
 Prior to working with El Paso County, Jessica worked as the Head Naturalist and Recreation Director for Fripp Island Golf and Beach Resort in South Carolina and was a counselor for Columbia County Community Connections in Georgia.
 She also has interpretive experience through internships at Big Cat Rescue in Florida and Pea Island National Wildlife Refuge in North Carolina.719-520-6767, email@example.com.

 Andy Talley, Fountain Creek Nature Center Interpreter